sidmachines/sidmachines/README.md

 ## Founder

-SID Machines was founded by **Daniyal Azeem Khan**, a researcher and engineer with a vision to build a new class of intelligent systems through first-principles experimentation, mathematics and transparent research.
+SID Machines was founded by **Daniyal Azeem Khan**, a researcher and an engineer with a vision to build a new class of intelligent systems through first-principles experimentation, mathematics and transparent research.

 ---